Simple updates for a cosier and more comfortable bedroom

 As any interior designer will tell you, the bed should always be the focal point of a bedroom.
 If the bed is the focal point, it’s crucial that you take the time to make it look (and feel) as comfortable and cosy as possible.

 Start with the mattress.
 If your mattress is uncomfortable, you’re never going to want to spend time in your bedroom.
 Switch your old mattress for one of these latex mattresses by John Ryan by Design.
 It will require an investment, but you can’t put a price tag on your comfort, can you?
-If you can’t stretch as far as a new mattress, investing in a mattress topper is the next best option.
+If you can’t stretch as far as a new mattress, investing in a quality mattress topper is the next best option.

 Once you’ve sorted the mattress, the next step is to focus on the bedding.
 To make your bed as welcoming and inviting as possible, the bedding you choose needs to be just right.
 For cloud-like comfort, opt for a feather duvet and pillows, as well as a couple of throws and a few cushions.

 Get the lighting right